cynkra/dataset-repo/README.md

 - `gulp` start development
 - `gulp -p` run app in production mode
 - `gulp build -p` build in production mode

+## Quality control
+- Use [Broken Link Checker](http://www.brokenlinkcheck.com/) to validate that a user cannot accidentally kill the web

 ## Upload datasets
 - Create a new database on the server.